 - Court of Protection and Deputyships

 Why choose Fletchers?

 Our team is made up of fully qualified solicitors, all with a background inserious brain and spinal injury cases.
 So they know what they’re talking about.
 They’ve all dealt with large compensation claims.
-They’ve all advised clients in similar situations to you.
-And they all know what to do in situations where the client or the client’s loved one is sufficiently mentally challenged that they can’t make decisions about their finances or longterm living arrangements for themselves.
+They’ve all advised customers in similar situations to you.
+And they all know what to do in situations where the customer or the customers loved one is sufficiently mentally challenged that they can’t make decisions about their finances or long term living arrangements for themselves.